Manny Pacquiao vs. Jeff Horn

-Manny Pacquiao vs. Jeff Horn, billed as the Battle of Brisbane, was a boxing match for the WBO welterweight championship.
-The event took place on July 2, 2017 at Suncorp Stadium in Brisbane, Australia.
-Horn won the fight by unanimous decision and claimed his first world title in boxing.
+Manny Pacquiao vs. Jeff Horn, billed as the Battle of Brisbane, was a professional boxing match for the WBO and Lineal welterweight championship.
+The event took place on 2 July 2017 at Suncorp Stadium in Brisbane, Australia.
+Horn won the fight by controversial unanimous decision and claimed his first world title in boxing.

 Background

 The bout was initially announced in January 2017.
 However, by the next month the fight was in doubt.
 Pacquiao decided to fight Amir Khan in the United Arab Emirates, but the fight fell through.

 The fight was finalized in April 2017, with the city of Brisbane and the Queensland government financing it.
 Some in the media questioned the quality of the match-up.

-It was reported on June 1 that 40,000 tickets had been sold within over a month remaining until the fight.
+On 1 June, it was reported that 40,000 tickets had been sold within over a month remaining until the fight.

+It was reported that Horn would receive $500,000 from this fight and Pacquiao was guaranteed at least $10 million.

 Fight details

 In front of 51,052, Pacquiao lost a hard fought fight via controversial unanimous decision when the three judges scored it 117–111, 115–113, 115–113 in favor of Horn.
 Many pundits, as well as many current and former boxers, believed Pacquiao had done enough to retain the WBO title.
 Pacquiao claimed Horn got away with numerous dirty tactics in the fight, using illegal blows including elbows and headbutts, causing him to be cut on three different occasions during the fight.

 Although Horn was the aggressor and showed determination throughout the fight, it nearly came to an end in round 9 when Pacquiao took control and looked for the stoppage.
 Horn lasted the round and was told by referee Mark Nelson to show competitiveness or else he would stop the fight.